Astronomical seeing: Mathematical description of r_{0} and t_{0}

 Simulated negative image showing what a single (point-like) star would look like through a ground-based telescope with a diameter of 2r_{0}.
 The blurred look of the image is because of diffraction, which causes the appearance of the star to be an Airy pattern with a central disk surrounded by hints of faint rings.
 The atmosphere would make the image move around very rapidly, so that in a long-exposure photograph it would appear more blurred.

 Simulated negative image showing what a single (point-like) star would look like through a ground-based telescope with a diameter of 7r_{0}, on the same angular scale as the 2r_{0} image above.
 The atmosphere makes the image break up into several blobs (speckles).
 The speckles move around very rapidly, so that in a long-exposure photograph the star would appear as a single blurred blob.

 Simulated negative image showing what a single (point-like) star would look like through a ground-based telescope with a diameter of 20r_{0}.
 The atmosphere causes further atomization of the image into many blobs (speckles).
 As above, the speckles move around very rapidly, so that in a long-exposure photograph the star would appear as a single blurred blob.

 Mathematical models can give an accurate model of the effects of astronomical seeing on images taken through ground-based telescopes.
 Three simulated short-exposure images are shown at the right through three different telescope diameters (as negative images to highlight the fainter features more clearly—a common astronomical convention).
 The telescope diameters are quoted in terms of the Fried parameter $r_{0}$ (defined below). $r_{0}$ is a commonly used measurement of the astronomical seeing at observatories.
 At visible wavelengths, $r_{0}$ varies from 20 cm at the best locations to 5 cm at typical sea-level sites.

 In reality, the pattern of blobs (speckles) in the images changes very rapidly, so that long-exposure photographs would just show a single large blurred blob in the center for each telescope diameter.
 The diameter (FWHM) of the large blurred blob in long-exposure images is called the seeing disc diameter, and is independent of the telescope diameter used (as long as adaptive optics correction is not applied).

-It is first useful to give a brief overview of the basic theory of optical propagation through the atmosphere.
 In the standard classical theory, light is treated as an oscillation in a field $\psi$.
 For monochromatic plane waves arriving from a distant point source with wave-vector $\mathbf{k}$: